Euro, yen surge as commodity currencies sag on China jitters

 Indeed, figures on Thursday showed German industry orders and euro zone confidence beat expectations, but retail sales undershot forecasts.

-The dollar was last at 117.60 yen JPY=, not far off a four-month trough of 117.33 set overnight.
+The dollar was last at 117.60 yen, not far off a four-month trough of 117.33 set overnight.
 On the week, it is down more than 2 percent.

 The tumult in markets and China this week has so far led investors <0#FF:> to wager on even less tightening this year, one factor undermining the dollar.